MaximilianSti/ocmmed_mirror/cluster_instructions.md

 ```
 pip install --update pip
 pip install dexom-python
-pip install miom[all]
+pip install miom[full]
 ```
-These commands upgrade pip and install the necessary packages for the OCMMED pipeline.
+These commands update the package installer for python and then install the necessary packages for the OCMMED pipeline.

 ## Installing cplex on the cluster
 For installing cplex, you will need to create an IBM account with an academic email address.